 The two most commonly used pricing methods for new products are: penetration pricing and price skimming.

-Penetration pricing is a pricing method that involves setting low prices with the intention of quickly introducing a new product to the market.
+Penetration pricing involves setting low prices with the intention of quickly introducing a new product to the market.

 Price skimming involves setting high initial prices to recover costs and make huge profits in the early stages of the product's life cycle.
-It is very common in technological markets (mobile phones, gaming consoles such as Sony Playstation and Microsoft X-box, etc.).
+It is very common in technological markets and for companies with established brands (Apple iPhones, gaming consoles such as Sony Playstation and Microsoft X-box, etc.).

-Once the upper class market has been served, the price is lowered to cater to a larger clientele.
+Once the upper class market has been served, the price is lowered to cater to a larger target market.
 Those who were not able to afford the product during its initial offering will be able to buy it after subsequent price adjustments.
-This results in a larger market share and continuous sales.
+This results in a larger market share hence continuous sales.

 Penetration pricing gets the new product diffused into the market quickly.
 Buyers are enticed by low prices.
 However, when prices are set very low, it results in low profit per unit.
 This, nonetheless, may be compensated by higher volume of sales.